JennyDeVito/stupid-ninja/LINUX.md

 Bash will ask if you really want to delete the file and give you a y/n option But, that's not the case in Debian 12, for example.

-Removes directories normally (one by one) or recursively (like a path of destruction):
+Remove directories normally (one by one) or recursively (like a path of destruction):

         rm -r Directory/